papaj2139/trans/README.md

     trans big --width=120 --height=40
     ```

+* specify drawing character:
+    ```bash
+    #draw a small flag using '*'
+    trans -c "*"
+    #draw a big flag with custom dimensions using "#"
+    trans big -w 60 -he 20 --char="#"

+**important notes on options**

+* short options with valeus (e.g. -w 50) require the value to be next to the argument
+* long options with values (e.g., --width=50) use an equal sign
+* if you provide a size preset (small, big, huge) and width/height options the explicit width/height options will take precedence
+* if no size preset is given and only width/height options are used it implicitly uses the 'small' preset as a base if one of the dimensions is missing (e.g. trans -w 50 will use small's height) If both are given those are used directly
+* if no arguments are given trans small is executed

 **compatibility:**

-should work on most modern distro's and in general *nix with bash and standard command-line tools (`tput`, `printf`, `seq`). tested primarily on Debian and Alpine even works on termux on android!
+should work on most modern distro's and in general *nix with bash and standard command-line tools (`tput`, `printf`, `seq`). tested primarily on Debian and Alpine, konsole and gnome-terminal even works on termux on android!

 require a terminal emulator that supports:
 * UTF-8 character encoding (to display the `█` character correctly)